A Very 多読 Manual

 Contest Months

-The ReadMOD Tadoku contests runs during the months of January, April, July, and October.
-This means that the contest starts the second that the timezone you inhabit hits a contest month. example January 1, 2012 00:00:00.
+The ReadMOD Tadoku contests runs during the months of Updated schedule in the top right of the blog This means that the contest starts the second that the timezone you inhabit hits a contest month. example January 1, 2012 00:00:00.
 Contest rounds end on the last second of the month.
 Example January 31, 2012 23:59:59.

 -